 Edward Donegan was an odd-job laborer in 1919.
-However, in 1920, he became a millionaire within about four months through his bootlegging scheme.
+But in 1920, he became a millionaire within about four months through his bootlegging scheme.

 A clerk, Regina Sassone, received all such requests.
-Her responsibility was to verify the numbers submitted and reply to the telegrams.
+Her job was to verify the numbers submitted and reply to the telegrams.
 Donegan, a married man with children, met Ms. Sassone in early 1920.
 He charmed her, set her up in a hotel, and became her lover.

 In his illegal scheme Edward Donegan sold fraudulent permits to bootleggers for $10 to $20 per case.
 Sassone would then falsely verify to the distilleries and warehouses that the permits were legitimate.
 As a result, the alcohol would be released to the bootleggers.

 Donegan also used other techniques.
 When Sassone received a legitimate permit, she would delay her reply.
 That gave Donegan time to contact the distillery posing as a Prohibition Bureau official.
 He would explain the problem of red tape and promise to cut that tape for a fee.

 If Sassone received a forged permit not of Donegan’s making, he would pose as a Prohibition official.
 He would threaten to arrest the presenter, but then suggest a bribe for authenticating the false permit.

 Edward Donegan operated his scheme for four months in late 1920.
 During that time he deposited $1,653,797 into his bank account.
 Today that would be worth well over $21,000,000!

 Donegan’s activities were discovered when he attempted to bribe Internal Revenue Service agents.
 They called upon him about another investigation.
 He attempted to bribe them with $6,500 and they arrested him.